 The Organisation of Esperanto Association of Britain (Esperanto-Asocio de Britio)

 This page is about how the organisation and operation of the Association.
-From this page, you can also find news about Esperanto activities in Britain, a list of Esperanto-related events organised by the Association or by British Esperantists, details of a few of the people involved in the Association, and reports and guidelines prepared by or about the operation of the Association.
+From this page, you can also find links to news about Esperanto activities in Britain, to Esperanto-related events organised by the Association or by British Esperantists, details of a few of the people involved in the Association, and reports and guidelines prepared by or about the operation of the Association.

 Inside the Association